 Center for Social Justice Graduate Interns (JGIs)

 The Center for Social Justice Research, Teaching, and Service (CSJ) seeks Georgetown University Master’s level graduate students to serve as Justice Graduate Interns.
-These are non-Union positions.

 Graduate students serving as CSJ JGIs participate in an academic year-long professional development program in “Engaged Scholarship.”
 JGIs have meetings once a month as a cohort to develop additional skills around ethical community engagement, social justice leadership, engaged scholarship, and program/project management.
 The program includes mentorship and opportunities for additional professional development.
 JGIs are invited to use the full resources of the Center, including the conference room, supply closet, Commons workspace, and kitchen.
 Each JGI is assigned a locker in the CSJ for their use.